Alex-Ueki/Anime-SR/README.md

     - Test current models
     - Pythonate sdcopy.sh
     - Improve Documentation
-    - DPX->PNG automation

 - Gene-Perpetuation Unit
-    - Clean up contents of Scripts folder
-    - Implement a function that takes images from input_images and divides them into train_images (for training and validation) and eval_images (for evaluation)
     - New, better models
     - Random Brilliance